Anti-Islam Dutch lawmaker fans flames from security bubble | Taiwan News

 Wilders has made headlines and drawn condemnation for more than a decade for his anti-Islam rhetoric, which has included comparing the Quran with Adolf Hitler's "Mein Kampf" and calling for a tax on the veils some Muslim women wear.

-At the same time, support for his party has grown in fits and starts, mirroring what he calls a "Patriotic Spring" sweeping Europe.
-Despite slipping in the polls recently, the Party for Freedom remains on track to become one of the biggest parties in the 150-seat lower house.
+At the same time, support for his party has grown in fits and starts, mirroring what he calls a "patriotic spring" sweeping Europe.
+Despite slipping in the polls recently, the Party for Freedom remains on track to become one of the biggest parties in the 150-seat lower house in Wednesday's election.

 As protests and riots unfolded this weekend in Rotterdam over a Dutch government decision to block the visits of two Turkish ministers, Wilders fired off regular incendiary tweets.